Impedyme BLDC Motor

 Robotics: PWM control enables precise motion control in robotic arms, conveyors, and automated guided vehicles (AGVs), enhancing productivity and accuracy.

-CNC Machines: BLDC motors with PWM control are used in computer numerical control (CNC) machines for precise speed and position control in machining operations.
+CNC Machines: BLDC motor with PWM control are used in computer numerical control (CNC) machines for precise speed and position control in machining operations.

-Pumps and Compressors: PWM-controlled BLDC motors improve energy efficiency and performance in industrial pumps and compressors.
+Pumps and Compressors: PWM-controlled BLDC motor improve energy efficiency and performance in industrial pumps and compressors.

 Aerospace and Defense